georkara/BaleUAVision/README.md

 *Figure 3: Visualized COCO annotation for image 24 of Hay bales 13 subset.*

 ![Example 3](5cedd97d-Hay_bales_13_000039_annotated.JPG)
-*Figure 3: Another example, image 39, of visualized annotations in COCO format from Hay bales 13 subset.*
+*Figure 3: Another example, image 39, of visualized annotations in COCO format from Hay bales 13 subset.
+Note that the flight mission in this study field was conducted using 100m altitude, but the last 2 images of this sub-dataset have been captured during landing.*